-In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
+In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt, if any.

-The Company is ungeared as at 31 March 2021 and 2020, since it does not have any borrowings.
+The Company is ungeared as at 31 March 2022 and 2021, since it does not have any borrowings.